-Some people give Bellatrix this treatment—it takes on one of several forms.
-The fact that she's been subject to (see below) Evil Is Cool and Evil Is Sexy (oh look, Helena Bonham Carter) definitely doesn't hurt.
+Some people give Bellatrix this treatment it takes on one of several forms.
+The fact that she's been subject to Evil Is Cool and Evil Is Sexy (oh look, Helena Bonham Carter) definitely doesn't hurt.

-Scabior, due to the pedophilic role that he played in the films.
+Scabior, due to the ephebophilic role that he played in the films.

 Certain Death Eaters.
 You'll hardly ever see this with Fenrir Greyback, but Bellatrix and Lucius are among the most common recipients of this trope.

-As Neville's Badass credentials grew, so did his number of fans.
+As Neville's heroic credentials grew, so did his number of fans.

-Fred and George, to the point that in many fics bashing the Weasleys, they're usually the only ones who don't seem like Complete Monsters.
+Fred and George, to the point that in many fics bashing the Weasleys, they're usually the only ones who don't seem like monsters.

 To say Luna is beloved by the denizens of the internet is puttingit mildly.
 While she's definitely an endearing and likeable character on her own, it helps that the idea of being different and standing out (and sometimes being "random") was already popular with teens on the internet.